-We want to remind you of an important upcoming deadlines (July 16) for those of you who are using the Tuition Assistance Program (TAP) for Harvard graduate-level classes during the summer 2021 semester.
-As you may know, Harvard is now withholding tax for graduate-level tuition benefits that meet certain criteria.
-This tax can add up to a substantial amount of money withheld from your paycheck, so if you are taking a Harvard class for graduate credit this semester, it is important that you read this entire message.
+We want to remind you of an important upcoming deadline (Monday, February 7) for those of you who are using the Tuition Assistance Program (TAP) for Harvard graduate-level classes during the summer 2021 semester.
+In order to comply with IRS regulations, Harvard has been withholding tax on the value of TAP classes that meet certain criteria.
+This tax can add up to a substantial amount of money withheld from your paycheck, so if you are taking a Harvard class for graduate credit this semester, it is important that you read this entire page.

 This message describes how the tax is applied and how, depending on what type of class you are taking, you may be able to avoid tax on your TAP benefits this semester.
 You can disregard this message if you are taking your courses for undergraduate credit or no credit (or not taking classes at all) — it is only relevant for those taking Harvard classes for graduate credit.

 The Harvard Benefits Office requires all staff who are using the Harvard Tuition Assistance Program (TAP) this semester to fill out a TAP Form.
 You can find the TAP form by clicking on the second blue bar on this page: https://www.benstrat.com/harvard/.
-The form is due July 16 for the Harvard Extension School and most other Harvard schools (a few may have a later deadline).
+The form is due on February 7 for the Harvard Extension School and most other Harvard schools (a few may have a later deadline).

-As described on the page “Harvard TAP Tax Policy” on our website, in order to ensure compliance with IRS policy, Harvard is now withholding tax from your paycheck for any graduate-level tuition benefits (TAP) you receive from Harvard valued over $5,250 per calendar year for non-job-related classes.
-Please note that the tax is based on the real value of each course, not how much you pay with your staff discount (for example, at the Extension School staff only pay $40 per class, but the real value of each class is $2,900).
-You can see a detailed example of how the tax is applied on the TAP policy page.
+As described above and on the page “Harvard TAP Tax Policy“, in order to ensure compliance with IRS policy, Harvard is now withholding tax from your paycheck for any graduate-level tuition benefits (TAP) you receive from Harvard valued over $5,250 per calendar year for non-job-related classes.
+Please note that the tax is based on the real value of each course, not how much you pay with your staff discount (for example, at the Extension School staff only pay $40 per class, but the real value of each class is $2,900.
+So if you take two classes or more at the Extension School in a semester, you will owe tax.)
+You can see a detailed example of how the tax is applied on the our TAP policy page.

 You may be able to avoid owing any tax on your classes if you use the TAP form to attest that your course is job-related and have your supervisor sign that section of the form.
 Read more about how “job-relatedness” criteria can be applied here.